 To prevent the introduction of hazardous waste into the environment, countermeasures such as solidification or the erection of barriers to contain the waste may be necessary.
-One thing is certain: hazardous waste cannot be simply thrown away in the garbage or washed down the sink.
-Each state differently regulates the disposal of hazardous waste, a map of which you can find HERE.
+One thing is certain: hazardous waste cannot be simply thrown away in the garbage or washed down the sink. .

 Pharmaceutical Waste Disposal

 The EPA defines pharmaceutical waste as expired, unwanted or unused pharmaceuticals.
-“Healthcare facilities and healthcare-related businesses that generate pharmaceutical wastes are responsible for appropriately managing their wastes in accordance with all local, state and federal environmental regulations.”
-This management can come in the forms of take-back programs or incineration in a hazardous waste combustor.
-Mail-back systems exist as a convenient and inexpensive option to dispose of the collected pharmaceutical waste.
+“Healthcare facilities and healthcare-related businesses that generate pharmaceutical wastes are responsible for appropriately managing their wastes in accordance with all local, state, and federal environmental regulations.”
+This management can come in the form of take-back programs or incineration in a hazardous waste combustor.
+Mail-back systems exist as a convenient and inexpensive option to dispose of collected pharmaceutical waste.

 Sharps waste disposal

 Sharps are classified by the U.S. Food and Drug Administration (FDA) as any device or object used to puncture or lacerate the skin.
-These include common items used in dental offices such as: hypodermic needles, disposable scalpels and blades, and contaminated glass and some plastics.
-Once used in this manner, a sharp is now labeled as bio-hazardous waste, and must be disposed of properly in a sharps container.
-Sharps mail-back systems enable any healthcare facility or self injector to safely dispose of and recycle sharps waste.
+These include common items used in dental offices such as: hypodermic needles, disposable scalpels and blades, contaminated glass, and some plastics.
+Once used in this manner, a sharp is now labeled as bio-hazardous waste and must be disposed of properly in a sharps container.
+Sharps mail-back systems enable any healthcare facility or self-injector to safely dispose of and recycle sharps waste.

 Dental waste must be properly treated and disposed of so as not to harm the environment or surrounding communities.
 The many medical waste treatment options protect our environment, and mail-back systems are consistently the most convenient method of transporting a dental facility’s medical waste safely and efficiently.
-Any medical professional can find solutions to dental waste disposal systems HERE.
+Any medical professional can find solutions to dental waste recycling systems at PureWay to learn more.